HATOP-OC/Hiwwer/telegram_bot/README.md

 For production deployment:

 1. Set up a proper webhook instead of using polling
-2. Connect to DigiHub's API for real-time data
+2. Connect to Hiwwer's API for real-time data
 3. Implement proper database storage instead of in-memory mock data
 4. Add authentication and security measures
 5. Use environment variables for all sensitive configuration